lene/DuplicateImages/README.md

 ### Parallel execution

 Use the `--parallel` option to utilize all free cores on your system for calculating image hashes.
+Optionally, you can specify the number of processes to use with `--parallel $N`.

 ### Excluding subfolders